 Because Babcock & Wilcox manufactured a multitude of products intended to withstand or contain extreme temperatures, early designs often included asbestos, a fireproof material.
 Workers who built, installed or repaired boilers and refractory products for Babcock & Wilcox were likely exposed to asbestos while on the job.

 The risk for asbestos exposure, however, was not limited to Babcock & Wilcox employees.
 The company’s line of refractory products, boilers and other systems were common among Navy ships, power plants and nuclear facilities, to name a few.
-This adds dozens of occupations to the list of potentially exposed workers, which includes:
+This adds dozens of occupations to the list of potentially exposed workers.

 Occupations that potentially exposed workers: